 In the embroidery world, back stitch is the equivalent of a pair of well-fitting jeans.
-It is comfortable, can be easily dressed up or down depending on what goes with it and most embroiderers already have it in their toolbox.
+It is comfortable, can be easily dressed up or down depending on what you put with it and most embroiderers already have it in their toolbox.
 Although I don’t recommend wearing jeans alone with nothing else, back stitch can even stand alone.
-You could embroider a nice design or picture using only back stitch.
+You can embroider a nice design or picture using only back stitch.

 When to use it:

 - flower stems

 - anywhere you want a solid line with no frills